WatchMkr/read-only-root-pop/setup.md

 - `sudo btrfs property set -ts / ro true` (Change to "false" to run updates with apt or modifiy files in root then reset to "true").
 - Use `btrfs property get -ts /` to check the read only status.

 Install flatpaks with `flatpak install $application`.
-Install nix packages with 'nix-env -i $application'.
+Install nix packages with `nix-env -i $application`.

 There are some caveats.
 Settings > Users will not work because with read-only root.
 CUPS also doesn't work for printing.
 More caveates may still exist with samba.
 For more info see https://wiki.debian.org/ReadonlyRoot.